Neighbor charged in fatal shooting of 9-year-old Chicago girl; witnesses say he was upset over noise

 Michael Goodman faces one felony count of first-degree murder after police said Serabi Medina was shot in the head in the city’s Portage Park neighborhood around 9:40 p.m.
 Saturday.

+Goodman allegedly ignored him and followed Medina to the vestibule of her apartment building.
+Medina’s father ran toward his daughter, but reported that Goodman pointed his firearm at Medina and fired, according to authorities.

+Medina’s father tackled Goodman.
+As they fell to the ground, the gun discharged and Goodman was struck in the eye.

 The girl was transported to a local hospital in critical condition and later pronounced dead.
-Police said Goodman was arrested moments later after being identified as the shooter.
+Police said Goodman was quickly arrested after being identified as the shooter.

 Serabi was to start fourth grade this fall.